The sexiest job of the 21st century. – That’s what Harvard Business Review called the Data Scientist job in an October 2012 issue.

 What does a Data Scientist do?

 Data scientists are people who leverage their deep experience in specific technical fields to solve complicated computer problems.
-They use statistics, modeling, mathematics, computer science, machine learning, and methods from various other areas.
+They use statistics, modelling, mathematics, computer science, machine learning, and methods from various other areas.

 They take advantage of new technologies in seeking answers and making decisions essential to the company’s growth and progress.
 To do this, they process the raw data accessible from both organized and unorganized sources, converting it into actionable information.